Best Crypto Cards in Taiwan (2026)

 Domestic exchanges: MaiCoin/MAX is Taiwan's largest FSC-registered exchange, offering TWD/crypto trading pairs.
 BitoPro (founded by BitoEX, which operated Taiwan's first Bitcoin ATM) and ACE Exchange also hold FSC registrations.
 None currently offer consumer spending cards.

 Since January 1, 2025, all VASPs operating in Taiwan must complete AML registration with the FSC before providing services, and offshore VASPs must establish a local company or branch office.
-A regulated NT Dollar stablecoin framework is also planned for 2026.
-These developments signal Taiwan's transition from guidance-based oversight to a comprehensive legislative regime.
+These developments signal Taiwan's transition from guidance-based oversight to a full legislative regime.

 International card issuers serve Taiwanese residents through APAC entities.
-Bitget, Crypto.com, Wirex, KAST, COCA, RedotPay, ether.fi, xPlace, Jupiter, and Avici are available.
+Bitget, Crypto.com, Wirex, KAST, COCA, RedotPay, ether.fi, xPlace, and Jupiter are available.

 Tax Treatment of Card Rewards in Taiwan